AimanSakif/Lipinski-Rule-of-5-calculator/README.md

 Calculates MW, LogP, HBD, and HBA using RDKit
 Counts violations against Lipinski's thresholds Outputs a clear "Pass" or "Fail" verdict

+it is open for all except selling, you can use it, modify it, upgrade it, but you can't sell it.